Navdeep: Films

-He has given his voice to an HIV/AIDS education animated software tutorial created by the nonprofit organization TeachAids, and he is an avid humanitarian supporting various other causes and charities.

-Television career
+Television

-Navdeep has hosted the Fear Factor adaption in Telugu, Super, along with a few film festivals.
-His most notable appearance in Television was when he appeared as a wildcard contestant in popular reality TV show Bigg Boss Telugu, in which he gained large praise and exposure due to his charm and wit.
+Navdeep has hosted the Fear Factor adaptation in Telugu, Super, along with a few film festivals.
+His most notable appearance in Television was as a wildcard contestant in popular reality TV show Bigg Boss Telugu, in which he gained large praise and exposure due to his charm and wit.
 He finished in 4th place.
-He then appeared in Yupp TV's rom com Mana Mugguri Love Story, in which he played a cool, successful, and young businessman.
-The show also starred Tejaswi Madivada and Adith Arun in other lead roles, and was received well.
+He then appeared in Yupp TV's rom-com Mana Mugguri Love Story, in which he played a wealthy, successful, and suave young businessman.
+The show also starred Tejaswi Madivada and Adith Arun in lead roles, and was received well.
 In 2018, he started hosting his own game show Tollywood Squares on Star Maa, and many celebrities came to participate.
 The show had 26 episodes in the first season.